ccoenraets/ionic-tutorial/create-ionic-application.md

   serve](http://ionicframework.com/docs/guide/testing.html).

-1. In the starter application, open the side menu ("hamburger" icon in the upper left corner) and select **Playlists**.
+1. Back in the application, open the side menu ("hamburger" icon in the upper left corner) and select **Playlists**.
 Select a playlist in the list to see the details view (not much to see at this point).

   In the next modules, you will replace the playlists with a list of conference sessions retrieved from the server using the REST services you experimented with in the previous module.

+1. Open the side menu again and select **Login**.
+Click the Login button to close the window (Login is not implemented in the starter app).

+    In the last module of this tutorial you will implement Login using Facebook.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">